 Dr. Sanchez-Portuguez has been invited to participate in numerous festivals around the world including the Boardwalk Music Festival in Virginia, the Festival de Guitares D’Alsace in France, the Festival Internacional de Guitarra in San José, Costa Rica, the Mid-America Guitar Ensemble Festival, the Festival de Guitarra de Guanacaste in Liberia, Costa Rica, Guitar Days in Buffalo, NY, the Festival Permanente de Música de Suchitoto in El Salvador and the Indiana Guitar Festival.
 He has also performed and given masterclasses and lecture-recitals at several universities including Marshall University, Universidad de Costa Rica, Tulane University, University of Illinois, Indiana University, University of Indianapolis and Indiana University Purdue in Indianapolis.

-Dr. Sanchez-Portuguez is currently the guitar lecturer at the University of Illinois School of Music.
+Dr. Sanchez-Portuguez is currently the guitar professor at the University of Illinois School of Music.
 He continues to compose, as well as perform both locally and internationally.